31 Aug IPEDS Definitive Guide for Senior Leaders: 2023-24

 The great news – IPEDS provides a listing of all changes each year.
 Some changes only impact select institution types (e.g., two-year institutions, graduate institutions, clock-hour institutions).

-As a senior administrator, you likely oversee your institution’s IPEDS 2021-22 submission in some way, shape, or form.
+As a senior administrator, you likely oversee your institution’s IPEDS 2022-23 submission in some way, shape, or form.
 Perhaps the IPEDS keyholder reports to you.
 Or maybe someone asked questions about the public IPEDS data, prompting you to dig in more.
-What the ever the reason may be, senior level involvement in the IPEDS submissions process helps to ensure accurate and timely data.
+Whatever the reason may be, senior level involvement in the IPEDS submissions process helps to ensure accurate and timely data.

 YOUR ROLE IN IPEDS 2023-24 DATA SUBMISSION